nasa/fprime/docs/v1.5/UsersGuide/guide.md

 ## F′ Utility Build Helper and CMake System

-F´ ships with a buoild system configured to build the F´ code.
+F´ ships with a build system configured to build the F´ code.
 This build system is implemented using CMake and handles the dependencies needed to run the Autocoder and assemble it with user written code.
 In order to support more standard development patterns with F´, the `fprime-util` was built.
 This tool maps simple commands into the make system in order to allow developer to follow set patterns easily.